-The U.S. Small Business Administration (SBA) 7(a) loan program is an excellent way for lending institutions to support clients who want to acquire existing small businesses, including franchises.
-Through this program, SBA loans are available up to $5 million and recent modifications to SBA requirements have made this program even more accessible for small business owners.
+The U.S. Small Business Administration (SBA) 7(a) loan program is an excellent business acquisition loan for lending institutions to support clients who want to acquire existing small businesses, including franchises.
+Through this program, SBA 7(a) loans are available up to $5 million and recent modifications to SBA requirements have made this program even more accessible for small business owners.

-In this brief overview, Prudent Lenders highlights basic information and updates for SBA business acquisition loans, including the types of acquisitions that are eligible, buyout options, equity contributions and valuation requirements.
+In this article, you’ll learn the basic information and updates for SBA business acquisition loans, including the types of acquisitions that are eligible, buyout options, equity contributions, and valuation requirements.